sonic-net/SONiC/doc/sonic-application-extention/sonic-versioning-strategy.md

 ## SONiC buildimage packages versioning

 Normally packages should be separated from sonic-buildimage repository.
-If a package is part of sonic-buildimage there are following restrictions:
+If a package is part of sonic-buildimage and uses a single repository for every SONiC release there are following restrictions:

 - Within a release major and minor version must not change
     - Package API backward compatibility is promised